8/1/2018Texas: School System Goes After School Bus Camera Operator

 Former Dallas County Schools sues to recover millions from a school bus camera provider caught bribing Texas officials.

 The school system in Dallas County, Texas regrets ever getting involved in photo enforcement.
 Last year, disgusted voters dissolved Dallas County Schools (DCS) after learning of the massive bribery scandal surrounding the school bus camera programs.
-Now the trustees responsible for winding down the organization are seeking millions in compensation from the school bus camera provider, Force Multiplier Solutions (now operating with largely the same staff and in the same building under the name BusPatrol).
+Now the trustees responsible for winding down the organization are seeking millions in compensation from the school bus camera provider, Force Multiplier Solutions (Force Multiplier IP assets were aquired by BusPatrol).
 The trustees filed a lawsuit Friday to recover the funds lost as a result of corruption from everyone who advanced the scheme.

 "Through the machinations of its former superintendent, Dr. Rick Sorrells, Dallas County Schools became the victim of a massive conspiracy that defrauded it of tens of millions of dollars," DCS dissolution committee lawyer Stephanie D. Curtis wrote.
 "This scheme involved scores of individuals, entities, and shell corporations that all had the purpose of bilking Dallas County Schools of more than $125,000,000 in taxpayer money."